Assisted Living Facilities

 Whatever your circumstances, making the decision to leave your home can be difficult.
 But by taking time to explore your options and being honest about your needs and concerns, you can make a choice that ensures your senior years are happy and fulfilling.

 If you’re trying to decide whether assisted living is right for you, ask yourself the following questions:

-- Do you feel lonely or isolated at home?
+Do you feel lonely or isolated at home?
 Having an active social life is vital to your health and happiness.
-Being alone much of the time is a recipe for depression.
-The social aspect of assisted living is a huge benefit.
+Being alone much of the time is a recipe for depression in older adults.
+The social aspect of assisted living can be a huge benefit.
 Good facilities offer a range of social and recreational activities.
 And the community environment also gives the opportunity to make new friends.

-It’s not always easy to tell when your parent or another family member or loved one needs more help.
-The following warning signs may indicate that it’s time for a talk about assisted living.
+It’s not always easy to tell when your parent or another loved one needs more help.
+The following warning signs may indicate that it’s time for a talk about assisted living: